 I work in the philosophy of mind broadly construed, including the relevance of both cognitive science and metaphysics to questions concerning the mind.

-I received my PhD in 2015 from Durham University for a thesis on the nature of attention.
+I received my PhD in 2015 from Durham University for a thesis on attention.
 This was supervised by Professor E. J. Lowe, Dr Peter Vickers and Dr Sophie Gibb.
 My examiners were Professor Ned Block and Dr Robin Hendry.
 The thesis received an unconditional pass.